tonalidae/OLS/docs/laconga_platform.md

 ## LA-CoNGA Physics LCMS service

 The material for the _LA-CoNGA Physics_ module classes is created and preserved by an _LCMS-like_ service (Learning Content Management Service) called _LA_CoNGA Physics Courses_.
 This service uses the framework [_MkDocs_](https://www.mkdocs.org/) to build a web page.
 The creation and editing of the educational content for the classes is done collaboratively from the [LA-CoNGA Courses](https://gitmilab.redclara.net/tutoriales/tutorial-mkdocs) repository and hosted in the [GitLab service](gitmilab.redclara.net/).
 The resulting web page can be viewed in [laconga.redclara.net/courses/](laconga.redclara.net/courses/)

+Below you will find a video tutorial for the use of this service.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6QchBVf1YDQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## LA-CoNGA Physics website